wp-plugins/backup-wp/readme.txt

 To Backup your Wordpress web site you should follow this - Backup

-* Select an option called "Backup" from the sidebar of Wordpress admin panel
+* Select an option called " Backup " from the sidebar of Wordpress admin panel - Backup
-* Go to "Manual Backup" section
+* Go to "Manual Backup " section - Backup
-* Click on "Backup" button
+* Click on " Backup " button - Backup
-* Waite a little bit to finish backup process
+* Waite a little bit to finish backup process - Backup
 * You are done!
-You can download it from the "Backup history" section.
+You can download it from the "Backup history" section. - Backup

 ### How to restore using history records or backup file - Backup ?